 - 1 teaspoon (3g) salt

-- Mix the instant espresso coffee into the 1/4 cup of hot water, set aside to cool slightly
+- Mix the instant espresso coffee powder into the ¼ cup of hot water, set aside to cool slightly

 - Beat the butter on medium speed until smooth.
 Blend in the vanilla and cocoa powder and salt.

 - Add half of the powdered sugar and half of the coffee.
 Beat at medium speed until the powdered sugar is incorporated.

 - Add the remaining powdered sugar and coffee and mix at medium speed another 3 to 6 minutes scraping the sides of the bowl occasionally.